jbakse/comp_demos/additive_synthesis/main.md

 Combining simple patterns to create complex ones works with two-dimensional patterns as well.
 A common example is a [Morie Pattern](http://en.wikipedia.org/wiki/Moir%C3%A9_pattern), a pattern that emerges when two similar patterns are overlaid with a slight shift in scale or rotation.
 Like the one-dimensional examples above, the resulting pattern is more complicated and repeats less frequently.

 The demo above draws two patterns of dots.
 When zoomed out you can see the Morie Patterns clearly.
-Upclose, the underlying patterns can become lost.
+Up close, the underlying patterns can become lost.

 <div id="morie-demo" class="demo"><img src="images/2x1.png" /></div>
 <div class = "demo-controls">